Bhutan, Nepal & the Mystical Himalayas

 which is a small shrine, or a special room used for prayers.
 Farming is the main occupation of the people of Bhutan,

-who live in small rural villages.
 Most of these villages are secluded and even in the modern world, are accessible only by foot.

 But some people, with the help of education, are migrating to towns in search of other occupations.